HenriqueSFernandes/wolfensteinmock/README.md

 ---

-### SELF-EVALUATION
+## Conclusion and self-evaluation

 Everyone played a key role in the development of the project.
 The work was distributed in a balanced way, which, together with _git_ and _github_, facilitated collaboration in order to develop the game in a smooth way.

+Building a game from scratch also deepened our respect for the developers of older games.
+They accomplished a lot with the limited tools and hardware they had, and still set the foundation for the game development industry.